tinytag/tinytag/README.md

     TinyTag.get('a_file_with_gbk_encoding.mp3', encoding='gbk')

 Changelog:
+ * 1.8.0  (2022-03-05) [mathiascode-edition]
+   - Add support for ALAC audio files #130 (thanks to mathiascode)
+   - AIFF: Fixed bitrate calculation for certain files #129 (thanks to mathiascode)
+   - MP3: Do not round MP3 bitrates #131 (thanks to mathiascode)
+   - MP3 ID3: Support any language in COMM and USLT frames #135 (thanks to mathiascode)
+   - Performance: Don't use regex when parsing genre #136 (thanks to mathiascode)
+   - Disable tag parsing for all formats when requested #137 (thanks to mathiascode)
+   - M4A: Fix invalid bitrates in certain files #132 (thanks to mathiascode)
+   - WAV: Fix metadata parsing for certain files #133 (thanks to mathiascode)
  * 1.7.0.
 (2021-12-14)
    - fixed rare occasion of ID3v2 tags missing their first character, #106
    - allow overriding the default encoding of ID3 tags (e.g. `TinyTag.get(..., encoding='gbk'))`)